acss-io/atomizer/docs/guides/custom-classes.md

 -   **Default**: `undefined`
 -   **Required**: `false`

-An `array` of objects which define the named arguments for the class.
-The `arguments` array defines one or many `objects`.
+An `array` of objects used to specify predefined values for the class.
+Each index in the `array` maps to the arguments passed.
+For each object, keys are names given to the predefined values and values are the CSS values of the predefined value.
 The `styles` object defines the `key` as the CSS property name and the value as tokens (`$0`) that will be replaced by the corresponding argument object index.

 In the following example, the first argument `object` in the `array`, would replace the `$0` token in the `font-style` property.